-A "library" means a collection of software functions and/or data prepared so as to be conveniently linked with application programs (which use some of those functions and data) to form executables.
+A "library" means a collection of software functions and/or data prepared so as to be conveniently linked with application programs (which use some of those

 The "Library", below, refers to any such software library or work which has been distributed under these terms.
 A "work based on the Library" means either the Library or any derivative work under copyright law: that is to say, a work containing the Library or a portion of it, either verbatim or with modifications and/or translated straightforwardly into another language.
 (Hereinafter, translation is included without limitation in the term "modification".)